DerekShute/Daytona/README.md

 * '$?' indicates last return value

+* You could probably do '$thing.field' as a convention

 ## Implemented Keywords

 * "if/elif/else/end"
   * Where 'expression' is zero-false, nonzero-true
+  * Indentation is a convention but keywords appear on their own line
+  * Nesting is allowed but don't put the keywords in an expression that will almost certainly not work
+    * TODO: test for this

 ```
 if <expression>
     statement
     statement
+    if <expression>
+        ...
+    end
 elif <expression>
     statement
     statement